River Place Lofts

 This commitment to preserving history is deeply rooted in the site’s legacy.
 In the 1840s, German immigrants Guido Pfister and Frederick Vogel separately made their way to the United States.
 After working at a tannery in Buffalo, New York, they relocated to Milwaukee in 1847.
 Pfister opened a leather retail store on Market Street Square, while Vogel established a tannery along the Menomonee River.
 In 1848, with support from their former employer, J.F.
 Schoellkopf, they joined forces to create G. Pfister & Company.
 By the end of its first year, the company accounted for 50% of Milwaukee's leather production.
 The business was so successful that Schoellkopf was able to withdraw in 1857.

 In 1872, the company was renamed the Pfister & Vogel Leather Company, and began rapidly expanding.
 By 1881, it processed 100,000 hides annually and, by the 1890s, became the world’s largest tannery.
 Mechanical and chemical innovations allowed them to scale production to meet soaring demand.
-The Menomonee River site and proximity to railroads made it easy to import hides from places like Chicago, further fueling growth.
+The site’s proximity to the Menomonee River and railroads made it easy to import hides from places like Chicago, further fueling growth.

 Between 1889 and 1904, the company acquired additional land, transforming the original tannery into a huge industrial complex of 41 buildings with three smokestacks.